tomy2105/KnowledgeNotes/cpp/cpp17.md

 Can be converted to bool, indicating if value is present.
 Contained value is accessed via `value` or `value_or` methods or `->` or `*` operators.

-`std::in_place` or `std::make_optional` can be used for in place construction of optional with a value.
+`std::in_place` or `std::make_optional` can be used for in place construction of optional with a value. **Note:** uses direct-initializing but not direct-list-initializing, meaning constructor is invoked using parenths and not braces (for difference see [Uniform initialization](cpp11.md#uniform-initialization)).

 ```cpp
 #include <string>